tkuar/project3/README.md

 ## Dataset and Features

+### Spotify API INFO

-1. Acousticness - The higher the value the more acoustic the song is.
+1. Acousticness — The higher the value the more acoustic the song is.

 2. Danceability — The higher the value, the easier it is to dance to this song.

-3. Duration -  The duration of the track in milliseconds.
+3. Duration —  The duration of the track in milliseconds.

 4. Energy — The energy of a song represent a perceptual measure of intensity and activity.
 Typically, energetic tracks feel fast, loud and noisy.

-5. Instrumentalness - Predicts whether a track contains no vocals.
+5. Instrumentalness — Predicts whether a track contains no vocals.
 "Ooh" and "Aah" sounds are treated as instrumental in this context.

-6. Liveness - Detects the presence of an audience in the recording.
+6. Liveness — Detects the presence of an audience in the recording.
 Higher liveness values represent an increased probability that the track was performed live.

 7. Loudness — Loudness values are averaged across the entire track and are useful for comparing relative loudness of tracks.
 Loudness is the quality of a sound that is the primay psychological correlate of physical strengh(amplitude).

-8. Mode - Indicates the modality(major or minor) of a track, the type of scale from which its melodic content is derived.
+8. Mode — Indicates the modality(major or minor) of a track, the type of scale from which its melodic content is derived.

-9. Speechiness - Detects the presence of spoken words in a track.
+9. Speechiness — Detects the presence of spoken words in a track.

-10. Tempo - The overall estimated tempo of track in beats per minute(BPM).
+10. Tempo — The overall estimated tempo of track in beats per minute(BPM).
 In musical terminoligy, tempo is the speed or pace of a given piece and derives directly from the average beat duration.

-11. Time_Signature - An estimated overall time signature of a track.
+11. Time_Signature — An estimated overall time signature of a track.
 The time signature is a notational convention to specify how may beats are in each bar.

 12. Valence — The higher the value, the more positive mood for the song.

+### Billboard Data INFO

+1. Billboard Chart URL

+2. WeekID

+3. Song Name

+3. Performer Name

+4. SongID - Concatenation of song & performer

+5. Current Week on Chart

+6. Instance (this is used to separate breaks on the chart for a given song.
+Example, an instance of 6 tells you that this is the sixth time this song has appeared on the chart)

+7. Previous Week Position

+8. Peak Position (as of the corresponding week)

+9. Weeks on Chart (as of the corresponding week)

 ## Exploratory Data Analysis